 In July 2019, our shareholders and board of directors approved the 2019 Share Incentive Plan, or the 2019 Plan, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants.
 Under the 2019 Plan, the maximum aggregate number of shares which may be issued pursuant to all awards will initially be 23,532,640 shares, which will be increased by a number equal to 1.0% of the total number of shares issued and outstanding on the last day of the immediately preceding fiscal year on the first day of each fiscal year, commencing with the fiscal year ended December 31, 2020, if determined and approved by the board of directors for the relevant fiscal year.
-As of February 28, 2021, no options had been granted under the 2019 Plan, and 6,021,500 restricted share units had been granted and outstanding under the 2019 Plan.
+As of February 28, 2022, the maximum number of issuable shares under the 2019 Plan was 26,353,926, while 756,420 options had been granted and outstanding under the 2019 Plan, and 1,552,840 restricted share units had been granted and outstanding under the 2019 Plan.